Skip to Content

 San Francisco tour options – Check rates and availability

-After a pretty steep, winding hill we arrived panting at the top for our first view at bridge level.
-Stretching out along the length of the bridge were the towering pylons, suspension cables and touches of art deco along the way.
-The time had come to bike the bridge so it was best foot forward and into the foray of oncoming cyclists and pedestrians.
-I’ll admit it got a bit hairy at times, those cycle lanes are skinny.
+The time had come to bike the bridge, so it was ‘best foot forward’ into the foray of oncoming cyclists and pedestrians.
+I’ll admit it got a bit hairy at times; those cycle lanes are skinny!

 San Francisco View from Golden Gate Bridge